What cabinet and speakers are best suited for my amplifier?

 - Is the look of your rig important?
 If so, check the dimensions of your amplifier to be certain that it’ll fit on the cabinet you choose without looking awkward.
 We’ve included dimensions for each of our amps & cabs on our website’s product pages.

 - Should weight be a factor for you, weights are also listed on each of our product pages.
-And, should you to prefer to roll your gear rather than carry it, you can easily see if our Track-Loc™ Removable Casters come standard on a model, or in the case of many of our bass cabinets if they might include our Built-in Tilt & Roll™ Transport System, by viewing features & specifications on each of our website’s product pages.
+And, should you prefer to roll your gear rather than carry it, you can easily see if our Track-Loc™ Removable Casters come standard on a model, or in the case of many of our bass cabinets if they might include our Built-in Tilt & Roll™ Transport System, by viewing features & specifications on each of our website’s product pages.

 More about Speakers